-The standard wall mount is square in shape and measures $9.50'' \times 9.50''$ and is available with a lead time of 2-3 business days.
+The standard wall mount is square in shape and measures $9.50" \times 9.50"$ and is available with a lead time of 2 - 3 business days.
+Other designs are shown as well as custom shapes and colors are also available but require a longer lead time, typically 10- 15 business days.